-The 2012-13 flu season is projected to be a real monster.
-Federal flu trackers note the virus started circulating earlier than it has in the past, paving the way for a season of full of fevers, sneezing, and sniffling.
+It seems that every year, the flu season is projected to be a real monster.
+Federal flu trackers note the virus start circulating earlier than it has in the past, paving the way for a season of full of fevers, sneezing, and sniffling.
 Luckily, you can tame the beast by building up your immune system for pennies per serving using affordable herbs.
 On the flipside, if a virus does strike, these herbal heroes can also help take the edge off.

 Scientific studies have found the following five to be particularly effective at fighting the diseases.
 They can be brewed as herbal teas or taken in supplement form.